Professor. Journalist. Traveler.

 But students can't FOIA one set of documents that they may really want to peruse: course evaluations.
 Students can never learn how schoolmates have rated a class or a teacher: whether their peers considered the course easy or demanding, worthwhile or worthless; whether they gave the instructor thumbs up, thumbs down or just meh.

-So I am posting the evals from my courses for the past two years, along with contextual information.
+So I am posting the evals from my courses for the past several years, along with contextual information.
 Read why on Medium.